maetl/offbyone.info/_posts/2013-07-16-endpoints-are-an-antipattern.md

 Steve Klabnik has done a fantastic job of expressing this view in [Designing Hypermedia APIs](http://www.designinghypermediaapis.com/), but there’s still a paucity of explanations and examples of web APIs that demonstrate what this means in practice.

+---

-It’s actually not very hard to find examples.
+It’s not at all hard to find examples.

 Implicit and poorly modelled state machines are observable in even the most simple web APIs based on the common CRUD pattern that frameworks like Rails, Backbone and their innumerable tutorials advocate.